-a state: Note that you will not find a "state" variable in the GATE structure.
-A gate's state is determined by a number of things, like if it is has buffers/signals to be delivered, if it is using the CPU, etc.
+Note that you will not find a "state" variable in the GATE structure.
+A gate's state is determined by a number of things, like if it is has buffers/ signals to be delivered, if it is using the CPU, etc. A gate can be in one of the following states: dormant, awake, active, pended, or zombie.

-dormant: The gate is not executing and is not scheduled to run.

-awake: The gate has been scheduled for execution due to an event but has not yet run.

-active: The gate is executing.
+State Description Dormant The gate is not executing and is not scheduled to run.
+Awake The gate has been scheduled for execution due to an event but has not yet run.
+Active The gate is executing.
 Since the scheduler is non-preemptive, there is at most one such gate at any given time per CPU.

-pended: The gate has voluntarily given up CPU ownership and is waiting for an un-pending event.

-zombie: The gate has been deactivated but not yet removed from the system.
+Pended The gate has voluntarily given up ownership and is waiting for an un-pending event.
+Zombie The gate had been deactivated but not yet removed from the system.

+Table 2-1 Gate States

+Resources

-resources: a gate can allocate and free:
+A gate can allocate and free: